FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/synch_comm_tcpip_intro/define_transfer_wait_period.md

 **Expression**

-<span class="code">Select </span>is a Boolean expression that identifies one transfer.
+`Select `is a Boolean expression that identifies one transfer.

 **Syntax**